USAJOBS/help-center/how-to/job-announcement/save.md

 [Learn more about the job announcement](../).

-### Apply, view more or delete saved jobs
+### Apply, view more or remove saved jobs

-Within the saved jobs details you can also apply, delete, or view more similar jobs.
+Within the saved jobs details you can also apply, [remove](remove/), or view more similar jobs.

-#### Remove a saved job

-To remove a saved job click the **Saved** link.
-Then go to a different page and come back to your **Saved Jobs**.
-The job will no longer appear in your saved jobs list.

 ### What if I don't see a saved job in my account?